eliudio/crawl4ai-project/README.md

 ## add history

+We need to know the contributors to an event.
+And we also like to know the history that makes mass-revert possible, just in case a hacker does mass damage and we want to revert.
+Below are the table changes and extra tables to support this functionality

+As suggested by grok:

 Here is the concrete schema extension that matches how Wikipedia, Wikidata and OpenStreetMap actually operate.

 1. Minimal users table (required foundation)
 ```
 SQLCREATE TABLE users (